Post job

 The job of a mechanic helper is to support lead mechanics and perform a variety of duties and responsibilities.
 You will be assisting in the maintenance of cars, such as changing tires and oils, replacing brakes, and diagnosing vehicle issues.
 In addition, you will be responsible for logging labor costs and inventory use and take vehicles for test drives.
 Other duties include replacing belts and hoses, assisting the lead mechanic in major projects, and repairing and maintaining cars.

-As far as similarities go, this is where it ends because an automotive service technician responsibility requires skills such as "customer service," "dexterity," "manual dexterity," and "customer satisfaction."
+While similarities exist, there are also some differences between automotive service technicians and mechanic helper.
+For instance, automotive service technician responsibilities require skills such as "customer service," "dexterity," "manual dexterity," and "customer satisfaction."
 Whereas a mechanic helper is skilled in "strong work ethic," "preventive maintenance," "safety equipment," and "routine maintenance."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Mechanics are professionals responsible for assembling, maintaining, and repairing vehicles and types of machinery.
 They are knowledgeable of various tools and equipment, machinery, electrical systems, and other components.
 They can usually be seen indoors, garages in particular.
 Due to the advancement of technology, they are also required to be familiar with computer and software programs that can be used in auto shops and vehicles.
 They always work in safety precautions.

-Not everything about these jobs is different.
+Mechanic positions earn higher pay than automotive service technician roles.
+They earn a $4,072 higher salary than automotive service technicians per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Automotive service technicians and mechanics both include similar skills like "customer service," "hand tools," and "ase" on their resumes.
+Automotive service technicians and mechanics both require similar skills like "customer service," "hand tools," and "ase" to carry out their responsibilities.

-But both careers also use different skills, according to real automotive service technician resumes.
-While automotive service technician responsibilities can utilize skills like "dexterity," "manual dexterity," "customer satisfaction," and "automotive repair," some mechanics use skills like "preventive maintenance," "electrical systems," "ladders," and "hydraulic systems."
+Each career also uses different skills, according to real automotive service technician resumes.
+While automotive service technician responsibilities can utilize skills like "dexterity," "manual dexterity," "customer satisfaction," and "automotive repair," mechanics use skills like "preventive maintenance," "electrical systems," "ladders," and "hydraulic systems."

-When it comes to the differences in education between the two professions, mechanics tend to reach similar levels of education than automotive service technicians.
+Mechanics earn a higher average salary than automotive service technicians.
+But mechanics earn the highest pay in the manufacturing industry, with an average salary of $51,758.
+Additionally, automotive service technicians earn the highest salaries in the health care with average pay of $38,929 annually.Average education levels between the two professions vary.
+Mechanics tend to reach similar levels of education than automotive service technicians.
 In fact, they're 0.1% less likely to graduate with a Master's Degree and 0.0% more likely to earn a Doctoral Degree.

 A light wheel mechanic is responsible for maintaining the optimal performance and efficiency of light-wheeled vehicles used for industrial operations, especially in a military setting.
 Light wheel mechanics inspect the condition of the vehicle's engine, perform preventive maintenance, replace defective components, assemble upgrade systems based on schematics and blueprints, and create resolution reports for reference.
 They must have excellent knowledge of the auto-mechanic industry to determine faults and identify repairs, avoiding delays, complications, and hazards during operations.

-While looking through the resumes of several automotive service technicians and light wheel mechanics we discovered that both professions have similar skills.
+On average, light wheel mechanics earn lower salaries than automotive service technicians, with a $1,129 difference per year.automotive service technicians and light wheel mechanics both have job responsibilities that require similar skill sets.
 These similarities include skills such as "diagnostic equipment," "maintenance services," and "oil changes," but they differ when it comes to other required skills.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from automotive service technicians resumes, they are more likely to have skills like "customer service," "hand tools," "dexterity," and "manual dexterity."
-But a light wheel mechanic might have skills like "electrical systems," "equipment systems," "mos," and "track vehicles."
+The required skills of the two careers differ considerably.
+For example, automotive service technicians are more likely to have skills like "customer service," "hand tools," "dexterity," and "manual dexterity."
+But a light wheel mechanic is more likely to have skills like "electrical systems," "equipment systems," "mos," and "track vehicles."

-Light wheel mechanics are known to earn similar educational levels when compared to automotive service technicians.
-Additionally, they're 1.0% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Light wheel mechanics typically earn similar educational levels compared to automotive service technicians.
+Specifically, they're 1.0% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 A shop mechanic is responsible for maintaining and repairing defective machinery and vehicles.
 Shop mechanics identify the disrupted components by inspecting and running diagnostic tests and informing the owner of the necessary procedures they need to take.
 They discuss the costs and expenses, the materials to be used, and the duration to fix the machine upon analyzing its complexity.
 A shop mechanic monitors the shop inventory, assemble parts, and upgrade engines and machinery for optimal performance.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between automotive service technicians and shop mechanics, there are some differences that are important to note.
 For one, an automotive service technician might have more use for skills like "manual dexterity," "customer satisfaction," "ase," and "automotive repair."
-Meanwhile, some shop mechanics might include skills like "preventative maintenance," "hydraulic systems," "cdl," and "electrical systems" on their resume.
+Meanwhile, some responsibilities of shop mechanics require skills like "preventative maintenance," "hydraulic systems," "cdl," and "electrical systems. "